Home

 Glove - plan to pay at least $40 for a glove.
 If you believe your kid will want to continue playing, pay more.
 A good 10.5"-12" glove can last them into middle-school.

-Bat - at this age you should start looking into USSSA bats.
-They are more expensive but hit the ball farther.
+Bat - AAA players will use USA bats.
+JBO players will want a USSSA bat - they cost more but hit the ball farther.
 Unless your child is a bigger kid, you still want to look for a drop 10 (-10) bat.
 Bat Digest suggests ~$10 per game played.
 So, at this age you shouldn't worry about spending more than ~$150 for a bat.
 You can find deals for good used bats on ebay.com and SidelineSwap.com.

 Cleats - molded plastic only.
 Strongly suggested.